-Freedom of Information Act services has been added to your bookmarks.
+Freedom of Information Act services has been saved

 Freedom of Information Act services

 In the 50 years since the Freedom of Information Act (FOIA) was passed, attitudes toward openness and transparency have changed.
 The FOIA is now one of the most heavily relied upon methods for the citizenry to receive information about their government.
 As a result, the FOIA environment has grown from typically small, simple, direct requests for single or small batches of records to large, complex, comprehensive requests that require the production or query of entire databases.
 In the past five years alone, the number of FOIA requests has increased by more than 200,000.
 To answer the demand and mitigate risk to the core mission, a new approach is needed.
 Read on to find out how Deloitte can help.

 Deloitte offers more than 20 years of experience assisting federal clients with responses to document requests in a variety of contexts, including FOIA, pursuant to regulatory requirements, in response to Congressional inquiry, and in response to litigation requests.
 We help federal agencies design and implement effective FOIA response approaches that are consistent with the president’s Open Government (OpenGov) Directive’s emphasis on transparency, participation, and collaboration.

 Three elements form the foundation of an effective FOIA program:

 To help your organization lay that foundation and build a next-generation FOIA program that meets the demands of your constituents, Deloitte offers a range of services, including:

 - Technology and analytics that enable a department or agency to accurately review FOIA requests and manage the related workflow.
 This includes efficient collection, culling, review, and categorization of information necessary for each response.
 The FOIA platform should have strong analytics capabilities or accept analytics-based information from other technology, and it should be adaptable to new approaches as the nature and volume of requests change.